weannemyrrh/GMB/README.md

 # Data Set: Group model building in public health and healthcare
 This repository includes data from published studies that applied group model building (GMB) methodologies to public health or health care.
-The data includes information on study settings, purpose, GMB session characteristics, model attributes, dissemination formats, and outcome characteristics.
+The dataset includes information on study settings, purpose, GMB session characteristics, model attributes, dissemination formats, and outcome characteristics.
 This dataset was established for a systematic review paper funded by the NIH National Institute on Drug Abuse (Grant Number UM1DA049415) and the Centers for Disease Control and Prevention through the NYU-CUNY Prevention Research Center (Grant Number U48DP00639).

 <b>Systematic review title:</b><i> Application of group model building in implementation research: a systematic review of the public health and healthcare literature</i>